-Medical students and foundation doctors are notorious for not knowing how to behave in theatre.
-This is almost invariably because nobody ever bothers to tell you how it all works, what to expect and what to do with yourself; instead they just expect you to somehow instinctively intuit the rules governing what is a very complex working environment.
+Medical students and foundation doctors are notorious for not knowing how to behave in the operating theatre.
+This is almost invariably because nobody ever bothers to tell you how it all works, what to expect and what to do with yourself; instead, they just expect you to somehow instinctively intuit the rules governing what is a very complex working environment.
 This means most students and junior doctors get very little out of their often limited theatre exposure, and as a result are deeply uninspired by the whole surgical thing, which I find really sad.

 To rescue you from potential awkwardness and embarrassment, I’ve put together a list of simple things I wish I had known when I was a student.
-Most of these are things that I got shouted at for not doing/not knowing and therefore learned about the hard way – my aim is to save you from having to go through this.
-It’s very easy to feel like little more than an inconvenience in theatre, but the informative tips below will hopefully help you learn loads, and you might even enjoy yourself!
+Most of these are things that I got shouted at for not doing/not knowing and therefore learned about the hard way, my aim is to save you from having to go through this.
+It’s very easy to feel like little more than an inconvenience in theatre, but the informative tips below will hopefully help you learn lots, and you might even enjoy yourself!

 Arrive on time; aiming to be about 15 minutes early is best.
 This is a simple point, but arriving late will make a bad first impression and the team may disappear off to the mysterious and inaccessible land of “theatre” without you.
 It is generally a good idea to be well-rested and not hungover.